What is a credit check?

 To minimise the number of hard searches on your report, you’ll need to make as few credit applications as possible.
 But you can ensure the applications you do make have a higher chance of acceptance, by only applying for credit you’re eligible for.

-How can you reduce the effect of hard credit checks?
+How can you reduce the impact of hard credit checks?

 If you do have to make credit applications – whether for a new mobile phone contract, loan or a credit card – spacing them out can help protect your score.
-A good rule of thumb is no more than one application every three months, although remember that different companies have different criteria when it comes to your credit score.
+A good rule of thumb is no more than two or three applications every few months, although remember that different companies have different criteria when it comes to your credit score.

 If you do apply for credit and your credit score is affected, there may be steps you can take to improve it again and keep it healthy.
 You can get an idea of how lenders may see you by checking your free Experian Credit Score.